-The report shows that in the 11 EU Member States surveyed, where the overwhelming majority of Roma EU citizens live, the situation of Roma in the areas of employment, education, housing and health is on average worse than the situation of non-Roma living close by.
-Roma continue to experience discrimination and are not sufficiently aware of their rights guaranteed by EU law.
+The report shows that in the 11 EU Member States surveyed, where the overwhelming majority of Roma EU citizens live, the situation in employment, education, housing and health is not satisfactory.
+On average it is worse than the situation of the non-Roma living close by.
+Roma also continue to experience discrimination and are not sufficiently aware of their rights guaranteed by EU law.